cs3285/hpc-terasort/README.md

 $ mpirun -np 16 ./terametrics -c 10
 </code></pre>

 A slurm job, *example.sub*, is included for running the above on Deepthought.
+Please change the `-c` option to 1000000 to match your performance with our rubrics.

 You can get the usage of every generated executable file (e.g. teragen, terasort, teravalidate, terametrics) by running `./tera[xx] -h`.